 The leadership team embarked on a consolidation plan that would allow them to create one consolidated platform with cohesive data and high configurability to work in all countries.
-The intention is to eventually speed the time to market, reduce maintenance costs and increase the product quality.
+The intention is to eventually speed up the time to market, reduce maintenance costs and increase product quality.

-The team worked on a new architecture and under the leadership of a new ambitious CTO who has not as experienced in conducting a modernization effort.
-They used a big bang approach.
+The team worked on a new architecture under the leadership of a new ambitious CTO who has not as experienced in conducting a modernization effort.
+They used a big-bang approach.
 After one year, they realized that the challenge was too great and the architecture choices they made would not be able to accommodate what they are trying to build.
 They went back to the drawing board and spend a few months re-planning and then embarked on a second big bang round.
 With the team losing steam and ramping up to a new architecture and technology stack, the effort lost momentum again and some resources had to be assigned to handle the current platforms and urgent customer requests.

-At this point, they had acquired two new platforms on top of the original 9 and both had customers onboarded on them as well further bifurcating the data.
+At this point, they had acquired two new platforms on top of the original 9 and both had customers onboarded on them as well as further bifurcating the data.
 The CTO was let go and a new CTO was hired who decided that the engineering muscle in the team is outdated and the best course is to outsource the effort.
 They outsourced to a dedicated team offshore and after 2 years, a new platform was ready in true big-bang form.
-The new platform was not tested with clients and was developed in silo offshore.
+The new platform was not tested with clients and was developed in a silo offshore.
 In the end, the quality was a complete surprise with very poor code quality, loads of technical debt, and the performance was extremely slow rendering the platform unusable for the clients that were onboarded on it.

 Armed with the current state, target state, a new modern architecture plan, and a target future organization, they comprised a new plan and underwent agile and DevOps training.
 They decided to put together a small team of 6 developers, one architect, 3 QA engineers, and a product manager.
 The rest of the team was dedicated to maintaining the current platforms.
 The team spent some time setting up a healthy SDLC and infrastructure in place.